Lupe Pintor: World championships

-Carlos Zarate was Pintor's stable mate and a fellow Mexican.
-He was an outstanding champion and continues to be rated one of the very best of all Bantamweights.
-The records, however, show that Pintor edged a very close and controversial split decision, following a remarkable contest that saw him hit the canvas in round four.
-But the judges were so at variance when recording their verdict, that (like already stated) the contest remains a matter of controversy today.
-Naturally, the new world champion's relationship with Zarate – already strained – took another hit and Zarate retired in disgust.
+Carlos Zárate, a fellow Mexican boxer, was the reigning champion at the time and is widely regarded as one of the greatest bantamweights in boxing history.
+Pintor won the boat by a split decision after a closely contested fight in which he was knocked down in the fourth round.
+The judges' scorecards differed significantly, and the decision has remained controversial.

 Pintor was a busy champion and he began his reign by engaging in three non-title bouts, beating Aucencio Melendez by a knockout in the first and avenging his loss to Jose Luis Soto before losing a rematch with Manuel Vázquez by a knockout in six.
 Then he began to defend his title in earnest, retaining it with a knockout in twelve over Alberto Sandoval in Los Angeles and drawing over fifteen with Eijiro Murata in Tokyo.

 His next bout ended tragically.
 He defended against Johnny Owen of Wales in Los Angeles.
 Many of the fans present and the authors of The Rings Boxing in The 20th Century, have agreed that the fight should have been stopped during round ten.
 But it carried on until the close of the twelfth, when Pintor unleashed a savage right-hand, knocking his opponent out cold.
 Owen failed to regain consciousness, lapsed into a coma and died seven weeks later.
 This fight was documented in the film Faces of Death II.

 Saddened, Pintor – encouraged by Owen's family – resumed his career by avenging his loss to Davila, retaining the title by unanimous decision.
 He went on to retain the belt against Jose Uziga – again by decision – and Jovito Rengifo, by a knockout in eight.
 He stopped Hurricane Teru in the fifteenth and final round to close 1981 and began 1982, by retaining the title against Seung-Hoon Lee with an eleventh-round knockout.